Current Role at Stanford

 Jennifer directs the educational outreach programs in the School of Earth, Energy & Environmental Sciences.
 These programs include Geokids, an early elementary school field trip to campus, the Earth Sciences High School Internships and teacher professional development opportunities.
 Jennifer serves as a pre-major advisor as well as provides mentoring to students who are interested in science education careers.

-Lecturer, Geological and Environmental Sciences
+Lecturer, Geological Sciences

 Ph.D., University of Rhode Island, Graduate School of Oceanography, Biological Oceanography (2005)

 B.S., University of Michigan, College of Engineering, Atmospheric and Oceanic Science (1989)

 Mentoring Committee, Member, Association for Women In Science – Palo Alto Chapter, Stanford, Univ.
 (9/13/2007 - Present)